 "Agency Records" vs. "Personal Records"

 This past summer, however, in a decision of major significance, Bureau of National Affairs, Inc. v.
 United States Department of Justice, 742 F.2d 1484 (D.C.
 Cir.
 1984), the U.S. Court of Appeals for the D.C.
 Circuit undertook an extensive analysis of the issue.
 The two cases consolidated in Bureau of National Affairs ("BNA") involved FOIA requests for various "appointment materials" maintained by certain high-level officials at the Department of Justice and the Office of Management and Budget, The Justice Department documents consisted of "appointment calendars" maintained in duplicate by former Assistant Attorney General for Antitrust William Baxter and his secretary, plus "daily agendas" of Mr. Baxter's activities prepared for distribution to his "top staff."
 Id. at 1487.
 The OMB documents consisted of comparable "appointment calendars" maintained by several OMB officials, as well as a group of "yellow telephone message slips" temporarily maintained by one official.
 Id. at 1487-88.
 The documents contained references to personal as well as official matters.
-See id. at 1487, 1495.
+See id. at 1487, 1495."Personal Record" Considerations

 In determining the applicability of the FOIA to these documents, the D.C.
 Circuit emphasized that such determinations should be made upon consideration of "the totality of the circumstances surrounding" each document in question.
 Id. at 1492.
 See also id. at 1490, 1494.
 From the D.C.
 Circuit's analysis of the particular documents at issue in BNA can be gleaned several different considerations that should be evaluated by agencies in making all "agency record/personal record" determinations.
 These considerations, which are closely related and in some instances partly overlap, are as follows: